hashstation/hashstation/INSTALL-Docker.md

 This document describes how to prepare and run a custom Docker build of Fitcrack server.

 ### Requirements
+x86-64 (in future we may add Arm support)

 Install **Docker Engine 20.10.x**.
 See instructions for you distro here: [https://docs.docker.com/engine/install/](https://docs.docker.com/engine/install/)

 Install **docker-compose 1.29.x**.
 You can use the following command: